(1) New visitors must complete a short-term resident application form, and mail it to

 Wait for Confirmation Notice

-After your application materials have been reviewed, you will receive a confirmation email (or letter for those without email) and room assignment.
+After your application materials have been reviewed, you will receive a confirmation email (or letter for those without email).
 Your application is approved only if you receive a confirmation email.
+Please go to the administration office to get your room assignment when you arrive.

 Staying Off Campus

 CTTB has limited visitor housing, which is assigned on a first come, first serve basis.
 If there is no more housing available, you may make arrangements to stay in a hotel.
 You may still attend the session during the day and take meals in the dining hall during the session.
-Please make a donation to cover the cost of the meals you take.
+Please inform the guest prefect if you plan to take meals daily during the session (so kitchen staff can know how many such people), and make a donation to cover the cost of the meals you take.

 3. Schedule & Cost